akiomiyao/ped/README.md

   hg19            Human (Homo sapiens) Genome Reference Consortium Human Build 19 hg38            Human (Homo sapiens) Genome Reference Consortium Human Build 38
 ```
-  For building human reference data, it takes about two days.
-  For building wheat reference data, it takes more than one week, and 32GB memory and 3TB disk space are required for detection of polymorphism.
-  For building *Lotus japonicus* data, download fasta file of reference separately, save into LJ3 directory, and then run 'perl mkref.pl LJ3'.
-  If fetch the fasta file is failed by the script, fetch the file separately and save in the reference directory.
+  If fetch the fasta file is failed by the script, fetch the file separately and save in the reference directory and run the script.
 - Otherwise,
 ```
 perl mkref.pl reference fasta_file_name